hmmpsNorthOffice/CustomVideoPlayer/README.md

 There is currently two screens dedicated to 360 videos.
 Only monoscopic equirectangular type videos will work.
 I have been using the youtube-dl.exe utility in a DOS command shell to get these from Youtube.
 Here is the structure of that command:

-*C:\temp>youtube-dl.exe -f bestvideo[ext=mp4] --user-agent '' URL*
+    C:\temp>youtube-dl.exe -f bestvideo[ext=mp4] --user-agent '' URL

 The videos need to be of type .mp4 and should be placed in the following directory:

-*Beat Saber/CustomVideos/360*

-2023 note : add ffmpeg batch to convert youtube cube format to equirectangular.
+    Beat Saber/CustomVideos/360

+If you need to convert from YouTube cubemap format to equirectangular format, use the following ffmpeg command.

+    ffmpeg -i input.mp4 -vf "v360=eac:equirect" output.mp4

 **Beat Saber/CustomVideos/VideoSets directory:**

 For typical use, .mp4 videos should be put into the *Beat Saber/CustomVideos* directory.
 For purposes of library management it may sometimes be useful to move around entire folders of video files in and out of the CustomVideos directory.
-This can be by moving folders into the *Beat Saber/CustomVideos/VideoSets* directory.
+This can be done by moving folders into the *Beat Saber/CustomVideos/VideoSets* directory.
 When the mod initializes it does a recursive search in this directory to import all .mp4 files, including subdirectories.

- *Beat Saber/CustomVideos/VideoSets/AnyName1*

- *Beat Saber/CustomVideos/VideoSets/AnyName2*
+    Beat Saber/CustomVideos/VideoSets/AnyName1
+    Beat Saber/CustomVideos/VideoSets/AnyName2

 **Caveats**

 * Does not import map's local video.
 This feature was removed to make it less dependent on other mods and more future proof.
 * The preset called "P4\_4x4" uses more screens than the MSP controller has access to.
 It must be only used on MSP\_A and it will disable MSP\_B.
 * Placement editing for MSP screens is not possible.
+* Recommend using 1080p videos.
+4K videos may cause stuttering due to their file size and the amount of encoding that is necessary.

 ** Version History **

 **Added to Version 2.40**  February, 2023

+* Tested on Beat Saber 1.27.
 * Major cleanup of source code.
 * Offset timing is now associated to each screen, before it was to each video.
 * Screen color bug has been fixed for default color palettes.